pierrickrouxel/SSDPClient/README.md

 ### Delegate
 The `SSDPDiscoveryDelegate` protocol defines delegate methods that you should implement when using `SSDPDiscovery` discover tasks :

-* `func ssdpDiscovery(_: SSDPDiscovery, didDiscoverService: SSDPService)` - Tells the delegate a requested service has been discovered.
+* `func ssdpDiscovery(_ discovery: SSDPDiscovery, didDiscoverService service: SSDPService)` - Tells the delegate a requested service has been discovered.

-* `func ssdpDiscovery(_: SSDPDiscovery, didFinishWithError: Error)` - Tells the delegate that the discovery ended due to an error.
+* `func ssdpDiscovery(_ discovery: SSDPDiscovery, didFinishWithError error: Error)` - Tells the delegate that the discovery ended due to an error.

-* `func ssdpDiscoveryDidStart(_: SSDPDiscovery)` - Tells the delegate that the discovery has started.
+* `func ssdpDiscoveryDidStart(_ discovery: SSDPDiscovery)` - Tells the delegate that the discovery has started.

-* `func ssdpDiscoveryDidFinish(_: SSDPDiscovery)` - Tells the delegate that the discovery has finished.
+* `func ssdpDiscoveryDidFinish(_ discovery: SSDPDiscovery)` - Tells the delegate that the discovery has finished.